Living with Change

 Past dynamics and family roles often re-surface when dealing with the stress of caregiving.
 All those old issues and unresolved tensions can often re-emerge.

-Important to keep in mind is that everyone will respond to the situation in his or her own way.
+It is important to remember that everyone will respond to the situation in his or her own way.
 Frustration can occur if you expect other people to feel or act the same as you.
-Everyone in the family comes with a different history and perspective; a different relationship with the person who is ill; and a different comfort level with illness and the associated emotions.
+Everyone in the family comes with a different history and perspective, a different relationship with the person who is ill, and a different comfort level with illness and the associated emotions.

 Also, family members each have their own strengths.
 Some will excel at the personal care aspect of caregiving, while others cringe from it.
 Others may thrive by doing housework, gardening, repairs or dealing with finances.
 Let people work in the areas where they shine.

-Family meetings are important for keeping everyone up-to-date regarding the care-recipient's health, as well as to delegate duties.
-The goal at these meetings is not to resolve long-time family issues, but to ensure everyone is on the same team, and to sort out what needs to be done.
-It can also be an opportunity for current concerns to be aired and miscommunications to be cleared up.
+Family meetings are important for keeping everyone up to date regarding the care recipient’s health and delegating duties.
+The goal at these meetings is not to resolve long-time family issues but to ensure everyone is on the same team and to sort out what needs to be done.
+They can also be an opportunity for current concerns to be aired and miscommunications to be cleared up.

 ,